 The Issuer and TMF are also parties to an Employee Sharing Agreement and an Administrative Services Agreement.
-Under the Administrative Services Agreement and the Employee Sharing Agreement, TMF causes its employees to conduct the day-to-day business of the Issuer in the sale of the Issuer's Certificates, the management of the Issuer's loan portfolio, the administrative procedure for reviewing Ioan applications and extending and documenting new Ioans, the conduct of the Issuer's leadership development and learning activities, management of the Issuer's investments, investor relations, accounting, regulatory compliance, and marketing.
+Under the Administrative Services Agreement and the Employee Sharing Agreement, TMF causes its employees to conduct the day-to-day business of the Issuer in the sale of the Issuer's Certificates, the management of the Issuer's loan portfolio, the administrative procedure for reviewing loan applications and extending and documenting new loans, the conduct of the Issuer's leadership development and learning activities, management of the Issuer's investments, investor relations, accounting, regulatory compliance, and marketing.
 The two agreements provide to TMF certain operational authority to discharge its management responsibilities.
-That authority includes, among other things, the authority to install and utilize new hardware and software computer systems, to develop new operational policies and procedures, and to establish and maintain reasonable accounting and reporting systems and internal controls designed to help the Issuer protect its assets.
-Under the two agreements, TMF does not have authority to bind the Issuer.
-The Issuer retains its authority over matters handled by TMF and exercises decision-making authority with respect to the making of Ioans and raising of funds, including the sale of Certificates.
+That authority includes, among other things, the authority to install and utilize new hardware and software computer systems, to develop new operational policies and procedures, and to establish and maintain reasonable accounting and reporting systems and internal controls designed to help the Issuer.
+The Issuer retains its authority over matters handled by TMF and exercises decision-making authority with respect to the making of loans and raising of funds, including the sale of Certificates.